LegitCP/cpr-client-library/README.md

 ```

 ## Documentation
 Coming soon!
-See `scripts/itemAdder.js` for example of how to work with the library for now.
+View the scripts inside the `scripts` folder for various examples of how to work with the library for now.